AWS Services Overview – Whitepaper – Certification

 • S3 Features

-• data is redundantly stored across multiple facilities and multiple devices in each facility.
+• Durable – designed for durability of 99.999999999% (11 nines) of objects.
+Data is redundantly stored across multiple facilities and multiple devices in each facility.

-• Available – designed for up to 99.99% availability (standard) of objects over a given year and is backed by the S3 Service Level Agreement
+• Available – designed for up to 99.99% availability (Standard) of objects over a given year.

-• Scalable – can help store virtually unlimited data
+• Scalable – can store virtually unlimited data

-• provides persistent block storage volumes for use with EC2 instance
+• provides persistent block storage volumes for use with EC2 instances

 • offers the consistent and low-latency performance needed to run workloads.